Hewis44/Cat_Board/README.md

 | **Total**                          |                      |     |                  | **$130**         |

-Total cost for Neon Beats comes to approximately ₹11,645 or about $130, leaving room for any small extras while keeping the build under $140.
-Neon Beats now sits proudly on my desk, every keystroke a reminder of late‑night soldering, Fusion 360 tweaks, and the simple joy of making something truly my own.
+Total cost for Neon Beats comes to approximately ₹11,645 or about $130